 So how do you know if your product team has a good idea?
 Luckily, there are a variety of methods that you can use to figure it out.
-Personally, I am a fan of the experimental approach, because you evaluate ideas based on behavior before you invest in them.
+I am a fan of the experimental approach, because you evaluate ideas based on behavior before you invest in them.

 The Dual-Track Agile process is demonstrated in the gif below.

-Now Things get Messy
+Now things get messy

 While Dual-Track Agile is my recommended way to develop products, it’s not very clean.
-Think about classic project management, and how it’s anything but easy.
+Think about classic product management, and how it’s anything but easy.
 Now step it up a notch with an extra work track for performing research.
 Dual-Track Agile raises complexity in many areas, especially when it comes to planning and resource allocation.
 Since most product managers are already familiar with delivering production-ready code in the delivery track, I’ll keep my focus on the discovery track.

-How to run a Discovery Track
+How to run a discovery track

 The purpose of the discovery track is to work out if a product idea makes sense to build.
 During the discovery process, the product team should collect answers to the following four questions: